systemslab/popper-paper/paper/paper.md

 and to have a common language that can be used while collaborating to fix all these type of reproducibility issues.

-## Drawing the line between packaging and deployment

-Figuring out where something should be in the deploy framework (e.g., Ansible) or in the package framework (e.g., Docker) must be standardized by the users of the project.
-One could implement Popper entirely with Ansible but this introduces complicated playbooks and permantently installs packages on the host.
-Alternatively, one could use Docker to orchestrate services but this requires "chaining" images together.
-This process is hard to develop since containers must be recompiled and shared around the cluster.
-We expect that communities of practice will find the right balance between these technologies, e.g. by improving on the co-design of Ansible playbooks and Docker images within their communities.

-## Usability is the key to make this work

-The technologies underlying the DevOps development model are not new.
-However, the open-source software community has significantly increased the usability of the tools involved.
-Usability is the key to make reproducibility work: it is already hard enough to publish scientific papers, so in order to make reproducibility even practical, the tools have to be extremely easy to use.
-The Popper Convention enables systems researchers to leverage the usability of DevOps tools.

-However, with all great advances in usability, scientists still have to get used to new concepts these tools introduce.
-In our experience, experimental setups that do not ensure any reproducibility are still a lot easier to create than the ones that do.
-Not everyone knows git and people are irritated by the number of files and submodules in the paper repository.
-They also usually misunderstand how OS-level virtualization works and do not realize that there is no performance hit, no network port remapping, and no layers of indirection.
-Lastly, first encounters with Docker require users to understand that Docker containers do not represent baremetal hardware but immutable infrastructure, i.e. one cannot ssh into them to start services, one need to have a service per image, and one cannot install software inside of them and expect those installations to persist after relaunching a container.

-## Numerical vs. Performance Reproducibility

-In many areas of computer systems research, the main subject of study is performance, a property of a system that is highly dependant on changes and differences in software and hardware in computational environments.
-Performance reproducibility can be contrasted with numerical reproducibility.
-Numerical reproducibility deals with obtaining the same numerical values from every run, with the same code and input, on distinct platforms.
-For example, the result of the same simulation on two distinct CPU architectures should yield the same numerical values.
-Performance reproducibility deals with the issue of obtaining the same performance (run time, throughput, latency, etc.) across executions.
-We set up an experiment on a particular machine and compare two algorithms or systems.

-We can compare two systems with either controlled or statistical methods.
-In controlled experiments, the computational environment is controlled in such a way that the executions are deterministic, and all the factors that influence performance can be quantified.
-The statistical approach starts by first executing both systems on a number of distinct environments (distinct computers, OS, networks, etc.).
-Then, after taking a significant number of samples, the claims of the behavior of each system are formed in statistical terms, e.g. with 95\% confidence one system is 10x better than the other.
-The statistical reproducibility method is gaining popularity, e.g.
-[@hoefler_scientific_2015].

-Current practices in the systems research community don't include either controlled or statistical reproducibility experiments.
-Instead, people run several executions (usually 10) on the same machine and report averages.
-Our convention can be used to either of these two approaches.

 ## Controlled Experiments become Practical

 Almost all publications about systems experiments underreport the